sdcote/kestrel/README.md

 # Kestrel Services
-This project is a framework for creating event-based microservices.
+This project is a framework for creating message-driven microservices.
 Kestrel services are highly scalable, fault tolerant and provide automatic fail-over and fall-back as a result of using common messaging patterns.

 This library allows a developer to create micro services over message exchanges using popular message brokers such as AMQP in a matter of minutes.
 All the messaging has been encapsulated in the framework allowing the developer to concentrate on the service implementation.